3a1b2c3/CesiumUnrealMars/README.md

 Select your Cesium Georefernece it in WorldOutliner.
 In its **Details tab**, click the **"Place Georeference origin here" button** while framing the just generated tileset in view as shown below.

-Change to **top view** to see your mars tile better.
-Add the **geo reference** in the tile sets Cesium Detail settings as shown below.
+Change to the **top view** to see your mars tile better.
+Set the **geo reference** in the tile sets "Cesium" Detail settings to your georeference actor as shown below.
+Hit the "Refresh tile set" button above the georeference field.

 <img src="https://user-images.githubusercontent.com/74843139/146670841-e5c9ea66-e1fe-4720-aac4-28fe4d2f7ca7.png" width=400>

 ## Add a car/rover to mars

-Place a **standard cube actor** (from the **"Place actors" tab**) in top view on the terrain tile.
+Place a **standard cube actor** (from the **"Place actors" tab** on the right hand side of the gui) in top view on the terrain tile.
 You can do that by just dragging it in.
 This one is scaled up already.
 We use it as a **start location for the car** later as the tile set may not be fully loaded initially causing the car to fall down.

 <img src="https://user-images.githubusercontent.com/74843139/146661894-683ae114-2e54-4e95-8801-62346e186e67.png" width=400>